Siphalor/nbt-crafting-wiki/docs/modders.md

 }
 ```

+!!! info "Attention!"
+	The here mentioned `dependencies` section is different from the equally-named section in the `publishing` region.
+If you have a new project then you will most likely have to create the `dependencies` section yourself.
+It's usually put above the `repositories` section.

 Then you'll need Gradle which dependency you need.
 I personally recommend adding Nbt Crafting as a `modImplementation` dependency:

 ```gradle